RyanFrizzle22/HRM-Housing-project/README.md

 ![visualization4](img/viz-projects-by-community.png)

-This visualization shows the number of property projects in nova scotia all over.
-With Halifax having a large amount of the population it is good that they have so many projects on the go.
-It is important for the zoning reform to have the projects starting now to allow for cheaper living to start developing now.
-Smaller places like Falmouth would see less projects on the go as population is small and all around more affordable living so its important Halifax is generating a lot of it for people who live in the city.
+“This visualization shows the distribution of active residential housing projects across communities in HRM.
+It helps identify where new supply is concentrated and whether development activity is occurring in the areas facing the greatest housing pressure.”

 ## Refined CLD Diagram